Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Related Work

-\textbf{Graph Neural Networks}: Graph Neural Networks have gained popularity due to their ability to learn node embeddings that reflect the structure of the graph \cite{kipf2016semi}.
+\textbf{Graph Neural Networks}: Graph Neural Networks (GNNs) have gained popularity due to their ability to learn node embeddings that reflect the structure of the graph \cite{kipf2016semi}.
 These networks have shown significant improvements in downstream tasks, such as node classification and graph classification \cite{hamilton2017inductive,wu2019simplifying, shang2019end,vashishth2019composition}.
-In this work, we make use of the transformer graph convolutional networks which has been recently used in the context of zero-shot object classification~\cite{nayak:tmlr22}.
-Prior works have considered transformers as a method to learn meta-paths in heterogeneous graphs rather than as a neighborhood aggregation technique.
-Furthermore, graph neural networks have been applied to various applications, including fine-grained entity typing \cite{xiong2019imposing}, text classification \cite{yao2019graph}, reinforcement learning \cite{adhikari2020learning}, and neural machine translation \cite{bastings2017graph}.
+In this work, we use the GNN transformers that have recently been used for zero-shot object classification~\cite{nayak:tmlr22}.
+Prior works have considered transformers as a method to learn meta-paths in heterogeneous graphs rather than as a neighborhood aggregation technique~\cite{yun2022graph,liu2023meta}.
+Furthermore, GNNs have been applied to various problems including fine-grained entity typing~\cite{xiong2019imposing}, text classification~\cite{yao2019graph}, reinforcement learning~\cite{adhikari2020learning} and neural machine translation~\cite{bastings2017graph}.

-\textbf{Leveraging common sense Knowledge Graphs}: Common sense knowledge graphs have been extensively utilized in various tasks including transductive zero-shot text classification \cite{zhang2019integrating} and object classification \cite{Kampffmeyer2019,xian2018zero}.
-Previous works such as \cite{bhagavatula2019abductive} and \cite{bosselut2019comet} have explored the application of common sense knowledge graphs in diverse settings.
-The notable work in~\cite{zhang2019integrating} used ConceptNet for transductive zero-shot text classification as shallow features for class representation.
-Another related work~\cite{zhang2019tgg} also utilized common sense knowledge graphs and graph neural networks for transductive zero-shot object classification.
+\textbf{Common Sense Knowledge Graphs}: Common sense KGs have been extensively utilized in various tasks including transductive zero-shot text classification \cite{zhang2019integrating} and object classification \cite{Kampffmeyer2019,xian2018zero}.
+Works such as~\cite{bhagavatula2019abductive} and~\cite{bosselut2019comet} have explored the application of common sense KGs in diverse settings.
+The work in~\cite{zhang2019integrating} used ConceptNet~\cite{speer2017conceptnet} for transductive zero-shot text classification as shallow features for class representation.
+Another work~\cite{zhang2019tgg} also utilized common sense knowledge graphs and GNNs for transductive zero-shot object classification.
 This approach learns to model seen-unseen relations with a graph neural network and requires knowledge of unseen classes during training, utilizing hand-crafted attributes.
-Drawing inspiration from~\cite{nayak:tmlr22} which proposed a novel GNN architecture capable of generating dense vector representations from ConceptNet, we further extend this approach in a novel context.
+Drawing inspiration from~\cite{nayak:tmlr22} which proposed a novel GNN architecture capable of generating dense vector representations from ConceptNet, we extend this approach in a novel context.